The roughness exponent and its model-free estimation: The roughness exponent: definition and existence

-By \eqref{eq_Hurst} and \eqref{q+q- alt eqn}, the Hurst roughness exponent is well defined if and only if $\xi^{+} = \xi^{-}$, and this special case is discussed in \Cref{Thm_main}; on the other hand, if $\xi^{+} > \xi^{-}$, the Hurst roughness exponent does not exist, and the power variation $V^{(p)}_n $ will fluctuate between zero and infinity for any $p \in (1/(1-\xi^-),1/(1-\xi^+))$. \end{remark}
+To wit, under the reverse Jensen condition, we have $q^\ast = 1/r^-$ and $q_\ast = 1/r^+$.
+By \Cref{Prop_InfSup}, the roughness exponent is well defined if and only if $r^+ = r^-$, and this special case is discussed in \Cref{Thm_main}; on the other hand, if $r^+ > r^-$, the roughness exponent does not exist, and the sequence $(\<x\>_n^{(p)})_{n \in \bN_0} $ will fluctuate between zero and infinity for any $p \in (1/r^+,1/r^-)$. \end{remark}

-In \Cref{gen section}, we will discuss further mathematical properties of the Hurst roughness exponent.
-We will in particular address properties that can be asserted without assuming the reverse Jensen condition, and we will discuss some probabilistic properties of the $p^{\text{\rm th}}$ variation that underlie the proofs of our mathematical results, including \Cref{Thm_main} and \Cref{Conditions prop}.